alexnardini/FLAM3_for_SideFX_Houdini/README.md

 It is time to park this project for a little bit, but I really, really loved the long journey on this topic, and I will now forever love fractal flames as a whole, they are awesome  ( and addictive )!

-## Example flame files.
+## Example Flame files.

-Some of the example flame files I'm using as a proof of correctness and shipped with this implementation were created or authored by some incredible fractal artists using a variety of open source and free apps like Apophysis and Fractorium among the most popular.
+Some of the example Flame files I'm using as a proof of correctness and shipped with this implementation were created or authored by some incredible fractal artists using a variety of open source and free apps like Apophysis and Fractorium among the most popular.

 Please be sure to check out their gallery: